youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### untag_resource

-Removes one or more tags from an AWS resource.
+Removes one or more tags from an Amazon Web Services resource.

 Type annotations for `boto3.client("fms").untag_resource` method.